 The hardest part for me is to cut the “painting” down to size for the card.
 As you can see from the pictures above, I decided to use Very Vanilla Note Cards for the birthday cards.
 That meant that I needed to cut the “paintings” to fit inside the mat Crumb Cake cardstock.
 I also decided to stamp “happy birthday” directly on the mat and use dimensionals to adhere the “painting”.
 This simple design really focuses the eye on the detail of the watercolor “painting”.

 I hope you give this technique a try.
 You will be amazed at the images that you’ll be able to create.

-Below are the main products that I used to make this card.
-Click on any picture and you’ll go to my on-line store.
+Below are pictures of the main products that I used to create the birthday cards.
+If you click on any picture, you’ll go directly to my on-line store.

 Be sure to continue on to Sue’s post.
 She always has great projects to share!
 All July NC Demos blog hoppers are also listed below.
 Enjoy!